Wolf3s/xbmc4xbox-python/python/Doc/library/sqlite3.rst

       parameters the function accepts, and *func* is a Python callable that is called as the SQL function.

-      The function can return any of the types supported by SQLite: unicode, str, int, long, float, buffer and ``None``.
+      The function can return any of the types supported by SQLite: bytes, str, int, float and None.

       Example: